-- d.
+- e.
 Avoid locating new tall buildings in close proximity to existing tall buildings on adjacent or nearby properties.
 Where adequate spacing is not possible, use architectural and site planning strategies to mitigate potentially intrusive impacts of new buildings on the residents of existing ones.
 For example: horizontally offset the new façade from the existing by approximately 25% of its width and/or orient the narrowest dimension of the proposed building toward the adjacent one.
-Diagram 3. - e.
+Diagram 3. - f.
 Tall buildings on the same block shall be separated by a minimum of 23m, measured from the building face, excluding architectural appurtenances such as roof and window-head overhangs, parapets, balconies, guards, handrails, artwork, fin walls, slab edges, or exterior sunscreens.
-Diagram 4. - f.
-Above the podium level, orient the longer dimension of the building north-south, to allow the maximum number of apartments to have sunlight.
-Diagram 5. - For building massing above the podium, taller buildings with smaller floor plate areas yielding slender-proportioned towers are preferred over shorter towers with larger floor plates.
-Diagram 6.
+Diagram 4. - Above the podium level, orient the longer dimension of the building north-south, to allow the maximum number of apartments to have sunlight.
+Diagram 5. - h.
+For building massing above the podium, taller buildings with smaller floor plate areas yielding slender-proportioned towers are preferred over shorter towers with larger floor plates.
+Diagram 6. - Where proposed underground structures are proximate to property lines along public rights-of-way and where these may compromise the health and survival of existing street-trees that are selected to be preserved, it is recommended that underground utilities and structures be located a distance away from the tree roots as determined by a qualified arborist and approved by the Director of Parks.
+If this is not possible, the proposed underground utilities. structure and excavation shall be appropriately configured and located so as not to interfere with the health and preservation of the trees.
+Such configurations shall be determined by a qualified arborist, designed by a qualified civil engineer and approved by the Director of Parks.